stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/7-network-policies.md

 - Completion of [Lab 6: Persistent Storage](6-storage.md)
 - Understanding of basic Kubernetes concepts including namespaces and labels

+!!! warning
-- Execute `cd ../007-network-policies` to navigate to this lab directory
+    Execute `cd ../007-network-policies` to navigate to this lab directory

 ## Lab Tasks